ejplatform/fn.sass/README.md

 ## Contributing

 Want to contribute?
-Follow these [recommendations](https://github.com/fabiommendes/fn.sass/blob/master/.github/contributing.md).
+Send a PR!

 ## License

-Designed with ♥, blood and tears by Fábio Macêdo Mendes.
+Designed with ♥ and tears by Fábio Macêdo Mendes.
 Licensed under the [MIT License](LICENSE).